LautaroPingitore/LautaroPingitore/README.md

 ## About Me:
 - 💡 I enjoy learning about various programming languages and developing intelligent solutions for different types of problems.
 - 🎓 I'm currently studying Information Technology Engineering at the University of Buenos Aires (3rd year).
-- 🚀 Interested in artificial intelligence and software development.
+- 🔍 I'm actively looking for my first work experience (internship, training program, or part-time job) to develop professionally.
 - 📫 Reach me at **pingitore.lautaro@gmail.com**
-- 👨🏽‍💻 Currently learning more about Python and planning to start with Java.
 - ⚡️ Fun Fact: I'm a huge fan of Brandon Sanderson and all his books!

 <div align="center">